 Seminar: Over the Hill and Still Climbing: Empowering Seniors

 In steadily aging communities, how do we reach, engage with and mobilise seniors?
 Seniors can play a vital role in the health, life and outreach of our corps/centre, but so often they feel undervalued, unnecessary or like their time is done.
 Hear how to encourage, value and empower our retirees and seniors to not just pass the torch on, but to continue to carry their own torch.

 Representatives from Fiji Division, Tonga Region and Samoa Region

 The Salvation Army has been at work in the Pacific Islands since 1973 when it began work in Fiji.
 The Salvation Army further solidified its commitment to the Pacific and its people when we began work in Tonga in 1986 and more recently in Samoa in 2018.
 These three nations are an integral part of our territory and are rich in history, culture and faith.

-Seminar: Pacific Forum: Inspiring Incights from Fiji, Tonga and Samoa
+Seminar: Pacific Forum: Inspiring Insights from Fiji, Tonga and Samoa

-The Salvation Army in Fiji, TOnga and Samoa continue to celebrate and incredible stories of salvation and life change through innovative and culturally-appropriate ministry.
-Come and hear how our Pacific nations are striving to care for people, transform lives and reform society, and what we can all learn form ministry in the Pacific.
+The Salvation Army in Fiji, Tonga and Samoa continue to celebrate and incredible stories of salvation and life change through innovative and culturally-appropriate ministry.
+Come and hear how our Pacific nations are striving to care for people, transform lives and reform society, and what we can all learn from ministry in the Pacific.